MileHacker Logo

 Train & Bus Services

-The Ethio-Djibouti Railway connects the capitals, and local buses serve regional towns.
+The Ethio-Djibouti Railway joins the capitals, and municipal buses serve regional towns.

 Routes & Frequency